 For additional information regarding terms of employment, faculty should consult the Personnel Information Manual located at the Human Resources website.
-This page intentionally left blank.

 4.0 COLLEGE AND DEPARTMENTAL GOVERNANCE

 4.1 College Governance

 The following provisions shall apply to the College of Arts and Sciences, the College of Business and Economics, the College of Education and Human Development, the College of Visual and Performing Arts, and the Waldron College of Health and Human Services, and where applicable, the College of Graduate Studies and Research.